Slam (novel): Causal loop

 The book's plot includes a causal loop - i.e. "a paradox of time travel that occurs when a future event is the cause of a past event, which in turn is the cause of the future event.
 Both events then exist in spacetime, but their origin cannot be determined.
 A causal loop may involve an event, a person or object, or information."
 In the concrete case here, Sam knows from his prophetic dreams that he is going to have a child called "Roof", a contraction of "Rufus"; then, when the child is actually born, Sam calls him "Roof" and the name is immediately accepted in general usage, which is how Sam will hear it in the prophetic dreams - but there is no way of knowing where the name "Roof" originally come from.
 However, Sam does not bother about this paradox, taking for granted that Roof is the name of his son and growing to love him and accept his role as a father.

 Southampton's Reading Slam

 In Southampton, 800 copies of the book were freely distributed throughout the city.
 A message inside the specially printed books' front covers encouraged residents to "take me, read me, discuss me and then pass me on and then wait till it comes."

 Audiobook

 Slam is available on unabridged audiobook, read by Nicholas Hoult.

-Film adaptation
+Film adaptations

 Slam – Tutto per una ragazza, an Italian film adaptation of the novel, debuted at the Torino Film Festival in November 2016 and was released in Italy on 23 March 2017.
 The film is directed by Andrea Molaioli and stars Jasmine Trinca, Ludovico Tersigni, Barbara Ramella, and Luca Marinelli.
 Netflix acquired the global rights to the film and released it on 15 April 2017 on its platform worldwide except in Italy.

+In 2022, a Brazilian adaptation of Slam was released entitled Derrapada, directed by Pedro Amorim.